m3fh4q/ReflexArenaDedicatedServerGuideLinux/README.md

 >+sv_hostname m3fh4q Reflex server +sv_steam 1 +sv_autorecord 1 sv_startruleset competitive +sv_starwmap 608558613 +rcon_password myrcon +sv_refpassword myrefpwd +sv_country FR +sv_maxclients 8 +sv_gameport 25787

-The most important command is sv_gameport , each server instance on your server needs to have a different one, sample : 25787 and 25788 if you have 2 servers, 25789 afterwards etc...
+The most important command is sv_gameport , each Reflex Arena dedicated server instance on your server needs to have a different one, sample : 25787 and 25788 if you have 2 servers, 25789 afterwards etc...

 Create your own string of settings and save it somewhere or create a .cfg file in the /home/steam/reflex directory.